512-869-8821 [email protected]

 Cataracts

 Several factors contribute to the formation of cataracts.
 Long-term exposure to UV light, genetics, radiation exposure, ocular trauma, certain medication use, and most importantly, age.
-Cataracts are like wrinkles, they are inevitable and if you live long enough, they will develop.
+Cataracts are like wrinkles, they are inevitable and as you age, they will develop.

-There are many types of cataracts that can develop.
-Here are a few:
+Here are a few different types of cataracts that can develop:

 Cortical – Courtesy National Eye Institute